Combinatorial operads from monoids: Constructing operads

 Now let~$x$ be a nondecreasing twisted packed word and let us show by induction on the size of~$x$ that~$x \in \CalP$.
 If~$|x| = 1$, since~$x$ is a twisted packed word, one has~$x = 0$ and since~$0$ is the unit of~$\T \EnsNat$, $x \in \CalP$.
 Otherwise, let~$y$ be the prefix of size~$n - 1$ of~$x$.
 Since~$x$ is a nondecreasing word, there are two possibilities to express the last letter~$x_n$ of~$x$ from the letter~$x_{n - 1}$.
 If $x_n = x_{n - 1}$, we have $x = y \circ_{n - 1} 00$, and if $x_n = x_{n - 1} + 1$, we have $x = y \circ_{n - 1} 01$.
 Hence, since by induction hypothesis~$\CalP$ contains~$y$, $\CalP$ also contains~$x$.
 Finally, since any twisted packed word~$z$ can be obtained from a nondecreasing packed word~$x$ by permuting its letters, we have~$z = x \cdot \sigma$ for a certain permutation~$\sigma$ of~$\Permu(n)$, and hence,~$\CalP = \MT$. \end{proof}

-Let~$\K$ be a field and let us from now consider that~$\MT$ is a symmetric operad in the category of $\K$-vector spaces, {\em i.e.},~$\MT$ is the free $\K$-vector space over the set of twisted packed words with grafting maps and the map~$\cdot$ extended by linearity.
-For more details on symmetric operads in the category of vector spaces, we redirect the reader to~\cite{LV12}.
+Let~$\K$ be a field and let us from now consider that~$\MT$ is an operad in the category of $\K$-vector spaces, {\em i.e.},~$\MT$ is the free $\K$-vector space over the set of twisted packed words with partial composition maps and the map~$\cdot$ extended by linearity.
+For more details on operads in the category of vector spaces, we redirect the reader to~\cite{LV12}.

 Let~$I$ be the free $\K$-vector space over the set of twisted packed words having multiple occurrences of a same letter.